RRule vs Cron

 - ✓ AI agents that need to reason about time

-rrule.net exposes RRule validation, simulation, and scheduling as a REST API, with natural language input and timezone-aware DST handling.
+rrule.net exposes recurrence validation, simulation, and scheduling as a REST API, with RRule, cron, natural language input, and timezone-aware DST handling.